Skip to Main Content

 • If you find a book that is relevant to your needs, look at the "Subject" area of the book's record.
 Click on a few of the subjects to find other similar books.

-• If the UMaine System doesn't have a book you want, we can get it for you through Interlibrary Loan (ILLiad).
+• If UMS doesn't have a book you want, you can request the book through MaineCat, and if it's not there, you can request it through Interlibrary Loan (ILLiad).